 Europeanization (in Eastern Europe)

-Parau, Cristina E. (submitted).
+Parau, Cristina E. (2023, forthcoming).
 'The Philanthropic Privatization of Supranational Justice?'
-Modern Law Review.
+International Journal of Constitutional Law.

-Parau, Cristina E. (in progress).
+Parau, Cristina E. (under review).
 ‘Natural Resource Extraction & Human Health: Testing Effects of Resource Use & Environmental Quality on Multi-Dimensional Health, 1990-2019’ (with Indra de Soysa).

 Parau, Cristina E. (2022).
 'Transnational Elite Self-Empowerment and Judicial Supremacy', Int’l J. Const.
 L. Blog, Jan.
 16, 2022, at: www.iconnectblog.com/2022/01/transnational-elite-self-empowerment-and-judicial-supremacy/